FasterSpeeding/Yuyo/docs/usage/components.md

 !!! note
     As of writing user, role, channel and mentionable menus only let you select entities from the current guild.
-Only text menus working properly in DM channels.
+Only text menus work properly in DM channels.

 Each select menu takes up a whole row.